Mortgage Life Insurance

 - Mortgage amount: Outstanding debt owed on the applicants mortgage.

-- Age: Premium is also based on the age of the each applicant at the date of application.
+- Age: Premium is also based on the age of each applicant at the date of application.

 - State: State that the policy owner lives in can have a minor role in the premium payable due to stamp duty.